rafikor/ccbk/readme.md

 Active ('ccbk') mode of script is indicated by light of Caps lock for used keyboard

-Currently emulated keyboard keys and mouse buttons:
+Bugs:

- Sometimes script starts generate mouse movements, so, press any keys moving mouse, and it will be ok.
+- Sometimes script starts generate mouse movements, so, press any keys moving mouse, and it will be ok.
+- 3 at upper part of keyboard may stick